Homemade rhubarb crumble pie is the perfect summer dessert!

-Rhubarb is a super sour perennial plant that grows in gardens all over.
-When mixed with sugar the stalk takes on a unique flavor all its own!
+Rhubarb is a super tart and sour perennial plant that grows in gardens all over.
+When mixed with sugar, the stalk takes on a unique flavor all its own!
+Rhubarb goes perfectly in pies, crisp, or muffins.

 How to Prepare Rhubarb for Pie